“Woe to you, scribes and Pharisees, hypocrites, because you devour widows’ houses even while for a pretense you make long prayers….” (Matthew 23:14)

 3) Not to manipulate anyone to do anything, ever!

 I’ve known of preachers conning members into taking Holy Land trips because they received commissions from the tour companies, which provided a nice side income.
 The remedy is for ministers to a) tell the church if this is the case and/or b) to contribute the commission to the church or return it to those enlisted for the tour.
+If they need the commissions to supplement their income, just make it plain to the church leadership.
+No secret deals.

 As pastor, I must not influence young people to attend my college or for wealthy members to make contributions to it, to put me in good with the president.